praseth-002/bash-script-project/README.md

 Your inputs are also stored in a console.log files.

 ## How to use
-* open up your terminal and navigate to the folder that has the scripts
+* open up your terminal and navigate to the folder that has the scripts.
-* run final.sh with either bash "final.sh" or "./final.sh"
+* run final.sh with either "bash final.sh" or "./final.sh".
-* it will now show you 6 options and you can select the which one you want
+* it will now show you 6 options and you can select the which one you want.
-* once entered a number from 1-6 it will guide you through on what to do next
+* once entered a number from 1-6 it will guide you through on what to do next.